Submitting patches¶

 using the

-annotation.
+.. deprecated:: A.Bannotation.
 Include a short description and a note about the upgrade path if applicable. - Add a description of the deprecated behavior, and the upgrade path if

 applicable, to the current release notes (

-) under the “Features deprecated in A.B” heading. - Add an entry in the deprecation timeline (
+docs/releases/A.B.txt) under the âFeatures deprecated in A.Bâ heading. - Add an entry in the deprecation timeline (

-version describing what code will be removed.
+docs/internals/deprecation.txt) under theA.B+2version describing what code will be removed.

 Once you have completed these steps, you are finished with the deprecation.

-In each major release, all RemovedInDjangoXXWarning
+In each major release, all RemovedInDjangoXXWarnings matching the new

 version are removed.